henrypoms/alpinehelloworld/README.md

 # alpinehelloworld
-An Alpine-based Docker example by henrypoms
+An Alpine-based Docker example by henrypoms et olydiams